yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Page layout and alignment for Arabic language

-If you change the API Portal language to Arabic (or any other right to left language) there are issues with page layout and alignment on the API Portal Home and Pricing pages, and some buttons are not visible.
-As a workaround, you can turn on development mode in JAI.
+Changing the API Portal language to Arabic (or any other right to left language) results in issues with page layout and alignment on the API Portal Home and Pricing pages, and some buttons are not visible.
+As a workaround, you can turn on the development mode in JAI.
 Follow these steps:

 1. Log in to Joomla!
 Admin Interface (JAI).
 2. In the JAI top navigation bar, click **Extensions > Templates**.